Damir Grgić (Croatian footballer)

-Damir Grgić (born May 18, 1992) is a Croatian footballer currently playing as a defender for TuS Koblenz in the German fifth tier-Oberliga.
+Damir Grgić (born May 18, 1992) is a Croatian footballer currently playing as a defender for TuS Koblenz in the German fifth-tier Oberliga Rheinland-Pfalz/Saar.

 Club career

 He had spells in the NOFV Oberliga with Malchower SV and in Austria with four different teams.
 He joined TuS Koblenz in summer 2022 after stints in the top flights of Slovenia, India, Croatia and Albania.